aws-samples/aws-iot-twinmaker-samples/src/libs/scene_utils/README.md

 You will need an IoT TwinMaker workspace to run the sample scripts.
 Complete steps 1-3 of Deploying the Sample Cookie Factory Workspace [here](https://github.com/aws-samples/aws-iot-twinmaker-samples/blob/main/README.md).

-In order to run the Cookie Factory sample script you need to complete steps 4-6 to have entities in your workspace.

 ## Install

 Make sure you are running the script in the `scene_utils` folder: